 During World War II Union Pacific operated some of the most modern and powerful steam locomotives ever built.
 Among them were the famous "Big Boys," the largest steam locomotives in the world.
-Working with them were the slightly smaller "Challenger" freight engines and the "800-class" high-speed passenger locomotives, as well as hundreds of older class steam engines.
-Union Pacific's steam legacy continues today with the preservation and operation of its historic fleet – No. 844, No. 4014 and No. 3985.
+Working with them were the "800-class" high-speed passenger locomotives, as well as hundreds of older class steam engines.
+Union Pacific's steam legacy continues today with the preservation and operation of its historic fleet – No. 844 and No. 4014.

 Steam Club members get the latest news and scheduling information about Union Pacific's legendary steam train program!

 Trace the progress of Union Pacific and Central Pacific railroads as they raced to complete the transcontinental railroad and discover the communities they created along the way.Explore the Great Race website